Marion Greenwood: Early life and education

 She exhibited artistic talent at a very young age and left high school at the age of fifteen to study with a scholarship at the Art Students League of New York.
 There she studied with painters John Sloan and George Bridgman.
 She also studied lithography with Emil Ganso and mosaic with Alexander Archipenko.

 At age eighteen, she made multiple visits to Yaddo in Saratoga Springs, New York.
 There, she painted portraits of intellectuals-in-residence and gained experience and knowledge through conversation.
-In the mid-1920s, Greenwood studied with Winold Reiss, a German-born artist and designer which had contributed to the Harlem Renaissance movement.
+In the mid-1920s, Greenwood studied with Winold Reiss, a German-born artist and designer who had contributed to the Harlem Renaissance movement.
 In 1929, both of the Greenwood sisters participated in the famed Bohemian event, the Maverick Festival (1915–1931) at the Maverick Art Colony in Woodstock, New York.

 Still in her teens, Greenwood used the proceeds from a portrait of a wealthy financier to begin her travels through Europe.
 While she was there she studied at the Academie Colarossi in Paris.